frontend-3/angular2-gulp-quickstart/README.md

 A little example about ng2 with gulp task.

+Requisites
+====
-Tested with NodeJS 0.12.0
+NodeJS 0.12.0
+Typings
+Gulp

 Simple Usage
 ====